Scrum is an Agile framework for developing new products and extending existing ones with rapid cycles of incremental development and customer feedback

 The meeting with the customer did not go well.
 The prototype was not yet finished, and the customer wasn’t able to grasp the qualities of the idea he was presenting.
 This project was already over budget, and there was no clear line of sight on its completion.
 By all measures, it was taking too long to put together, and the

 In today’s age many organizations are moving towards implementing Agile as their development practice.
 This is great, and a great step in the right direction.
-But “doing Agile” is very different from “being Agile”.
-“Doing Agile” means adopting and implementing Agile methodologies, ensuring the development team (and partners) follow the Agile principles.
-By properly implementing Agile, teams can leverage increased
+But “doing Agile” is very different from “being Agile” as the right mindset may not be fully adopted.
+“Doing Agile” means adopting and implementing Agile methodologies, ensuring the development team (and partners) follow the Agile